Home » Paying For School » Arizona Veterans Benefits & Disabled Veterans Benefits

 Civil Service Preference Points

-Qualifying veterans with Honorable discharges may be eligible for between 5 and 10 Civil Service preference points for job exams for State, city, or county positions.
+Qualifying veterans with Honorable discharges may be eligible for 5 to 10 Civil Service preference points on job exams for State, city, or county positions.
 Qualifying spouses and surviving spouses may also be eligible for preference points.

 You will need to claim these preference points–they are not automatic, and proof of service or other identification may be required.
 In the State of Arizona, preference points are typically added if the applicant passes the exam.